saipraveenkondapalli/Student-Club-Portal/README.md

-#Student Club Portal
+# Student Club Portal

-**Warning**
+**WARNING:**

->The code in this repository has been modified for demonstration purposes only and may differ from the actual codebase running on the college servers.
-The Student Club Portal is accessible only within the college network.
+>The code in this repository is for demonstration purposes only and may differ from the actual codebase running in production.
+Please do not use this code in a production environment or as a reference for your own projects without properly reviewing and modifying it to fit your specific needs.
+Use of this code is at your own risk.

 ## About
 The Student Club Portal is a website designed to manage and automate various tasks for the Press Club at Pragati Engineering College in Surampalem, India.
 The website provides an efficient and organized platform for handling club-related activities such as report writing, attendance tracking, and more.
 The project has been successfully implemented and is currently up and running on the college servers.